Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

-In Figure~\ref{fig:6Bdetectionregions}, we find the regions of pairs $(\kappa,c)$ for which there exist $t\in\mathbb{R}$ such that $\lambda_u(c,T,t)\geq \kappa\,L$ for different values of the integration length $T>0$ of finite-time Lyapunov exponents.
-The reduction of the sensitivity of finite-time Lyapunov exponents, which is represented by the decrease of the curves $t\mapsto \lambda_u(0.999999267212,T,t)$ as $T$ increases in Figure~\ref{fig:6BFTLEdifferentTs} is again accurately represented in Figure~\ref{fig:6Bdetectionregions}: the bigger $T$ is, the smaller the shadowed region becomes.
-In any of the graphs of Figure~\ref{fig:6Bdetectionregions}, the vertical section of the grey regions over each fixed value of $\kappa$ represents the interval of values of the rate $c>0$ for which we find EWS.
+In Figure~\ref{fig:6Bdetectionregions}, we find the regions of pairs $(\kappa,c)$ for which there exist $t\in\mathbb{R}$ such that $\lambda_u(c,T,t)\geq \kappa\,L$ for different values of the integration length $T>0$ of the FTLE.
+The reduction of the sensitivity of FTLE, which is represented by the decrease of the curves $t\mapsto \lambda_u(0.999999267212,T,t)$ as $T$ increases in Figure~\ref{fig:6BFTLEdifferentTs} is again accurately represented in Figure~\ref{fig:6Bdetectionregions}: the bigger $T$ is, the smaller the shadowed region becomes.
+In any of the graphs of Figure~\ref{fig:6Bdetectionregions}, the vertical section of the grey regions over each fixed value of $\kappa$ represents the interval of values of the rate $c>0$ for which EWS are issued.
 To avoid the over-detection which apparently presents the case of $T=25$ and the possibly too narrow detection region for rates $c<c_0$ of the cases $T\in\{75,100\}$, we will take $T=50$ for the following numerical experiments.

-Figure \ref{fig:6Bdetectionregions} shows another interesting phenomenon: EWS are also detected for $c$ close 0, which is far away from the critical rate $c_0$.
-This means that, in this case, the finite-time Lyapunov exponents approximate $0$ for sufficiently small rate.
-In turn, this fact means slower dynamics for some periods of time.
-The numerical results show that, in addition, these periods of slow dynamics correspond to values of $t$ for which $\Gamma(ct)$ is close to $\gamma_1$ (which is the first bifurcation value of \eqref{eq:6Bstaticproblems}$_{\gamma}$).
+Figure \ref{fig:6Bdetectionregions} shows another interesting phenomenon: EWS are also detected for $c$ close to 0, which is far away from the tipping point $c_0$.
+This means that, in this case, the FTLE approximate $0$ for sufficiently small rate.
+In turn, this fact means slower dynamics for some intervals of time.
+The numerical results show that, in addition, these intervals of slow dynamics correspond to values of $t$ for which $\Gamma(ct)$ is close to $\gamma_1$ (which is the first bifurcation value of \eqref{eq:6Bstaticproblems}$_{\gamma}$).
 (This is not depicted in Figure \ref{fig:6Bdetectionregions}).
-The underlying phenomenon is that, for these periods of time, the dynamics of \eqref{eq:6Bnumericalproblem}$_c$ is quite similar to that of \eqref{eq:6Bstaticproblems}$_{\gamma_1}$.
+The underlying phenomenon is that, for these intervals of time, the dynamics of \eqref{eq:6Bnumericalproblem}$_c$ is quite similar to that of \eqref{eq:6Bstaticproblems}$_{\gamma_1}$.
 Clearly, these intervals are longer when $c>0$ decreases.